 Another form of channel naming might have the operand version be specified instead of the operator version.
 For example, consider a database operator that has operands of different database versions such as Version 12 or Version 13.
 In this case, you might have the need to advertise your channels by the operand version as follows:

 |Channels for Postgres 12||Channels for Postgres 13|

 In this example, subscribers know which database version they are subscribing to and don’t necessarily care which operator version is being used, but will likely just want the latest operator version in that channel.
-As with the previous naming convention examples, we start the channel name with preview/fast/stable to denote the maturity level of the operator.
+As with the previous naming convention examples, we start the channel name with candidate/fast/stable to denote the maturity level of the operator.
 Using all 3 naming prefixes is optional, you might only want to support a stable channel.

 Channel promotion is the notion of moving an operator from one channel to another.
-For example, consider the case where you have an operator version 1.0.1 which is found in a preview channel, then you might decide to offer support for that version and want to move it to a stable channel.
+For example, consider the case where you have an operator version 1.0.1 which is found in a candidate channel, then you might decide to offer support for that version and want to move it to a stable channel.